Astemes/astemes-lunit/docs/index.md

 ## Examples

 There are a few examples installed with LUnit and these may be found through the NI Example Finder using the keyword `LUnit`.
-The examples are installed at `C:\Program Files (x86)\National Instruments\LabVIEW 20XX\examples\Asteme\LUnit` by default.
+The examples are installed at `C:\Program Files (x86)\National Instruments\LabVIEW 20XX\examples\Astemes\LUnit` by default.

 ## Documentation

-Documentation is available on [https://asteme.github.io/asteme-lunit/](https://asteme.github.io/asteme-lunit/).
+Documentation is available on [https://astemes.github.io/Astemes-LUnit/](https://asteme.github.io/Asteme-LUnit/).

 ## Is it free and open source?

 Yes, absolutely!
-LUnit is released by Asteme under the MIT license.
+LUnit is released by Astemes under the MIT license.
 If you find it useful, please consider starring the project on GitHub.

 ## Contribute